-Several brain imaging studies agree that healthy infants can discriminate speech/vocalisations from other sounds by around 6 months old, through differential responses viewed within the frontal, temporal and parietal cortices[29-31].
-By recruiting infants aged between 9-18months (+/- 1 month), we aim to capture vocal developmental changes, not only between healthy and at-risk infants, but also in within-subject longitudinal data.
-Voice recognition is a precursor of early language acquisition[32] which, in turn, is a key predictor of a range of subsequent life outcomes.
-Previous 'high risk' studies[33,34] in older children have reported abnormalities in speech and language using observer-rated measures.
-Similar behavioural assessments cannot distinguish infants at low and high-risk of autism, whereas fNIRS studies were able to reliably identify differences in brain function of very young infants, and assign them to low and high autism risk [35,36].
-Work packages 1 & 2 are exploring epidemiological data that will allow work package 3 (CAPRI-Voc) to stratify infants into higher and lower risk sets for atypical neurocognitive outcomes.
+Several brain imaging studies agree that healthy infants can discriminate speech/vocalisations from other sounds by around 6 months old, through differential responses viewed within the frontal, temporal and parietal cortices.
+By recruiting infants aged between 9 and 18 months (±1 month), we aim to capture vocal developmental changes, not only between healthy and at-risk infants, but also in within-subject longitudinal data.
+Voice recognition is a precursor of early language acquisition which, in turn, is a key predictor of a range of subsequent life outcomes.
+Previous 'high-risk' studies of subsequent life outcomes.

+in older children have reported abnormalities in speech and language using observer-rated measures.
+Similar behavioural assessments cannot distinguish infants at low and high risk of autism, whereas fNIRS studies were able to reliably identify differences in brain function of very young infants.
+Work packages 1 and 2 explore epidemiological data that will allow work package 3 (CAPRI-Voc) to stratify infants into higher and lower risk sets for atypical neurocognitive outcomes.
 We shall validate this grouping by examining differences in infant brain language processing with fNIRS.
-Specifically, we shall examine voice recognition and responses to emotional speech between the two risk groups and healthy controls between 9-18 months.
+Specifically, we shall examine voice recognition and responses to emotional speech between the two risk groups and healthy controls between 9 and 18 months.